Explanation-Guided Fair Federated Learning for Transparent 6G RAN Slicing: EGFL Convergence Analysis

 \section{EGFL Convergence Analysis}

 Within this section, we examine the probability of convergence for the explanation-guided federated learning method.
+This analysis draws inspiration from our previous work \cite{offline}, which focuses on resource provisioning in SDN/NFV-based 5G networks.
+The prior work introduces a traffic predictor, employs multi-slice DNNs for resource estimation under SLAs, and integrates non-convex constraints through a game strategy.
+Hyperparameters balance overprovisioning and isolation, and the study provides a reliability-based analysis of convergence probability influenced by violation rates.
 To accomplish this, we establish a closed-form formula that determines the minimum probability of convergence, considering various factors such as the Lagrange multiplier radius, the optimization oracle error, and the violation rate, while incorporating the Jensen-Shannon divergence.
-As a preliminary, we recall the following definition,
+In practical implementation, we apply the specified objective function along with its associated constraints and proxy constraints using Google's constrained optimization package \cite{constrained}.
+This package employs two distinct approaches for optimizing the Lagrangians: a Bayesian optimization oracle for $\mathcal{L}_{W,n}$ and projected gradient ascent for $\mathcal{L}_{\lambda}$.The oracle, which is integral to the optimization process, can be defined as follows: \begin{defn}[Approximate Bayesian Optimization Oracle] An oracle $\mathcal{O}{\delta}$ for $\delta$-approximate Bayesian optimization refers to a procedure that takes a loss function/Lagrangian $\mathcal{L}$ as input and outputs quasi-optimal weights $\mathbf{W}{k,n,l}$, satisfying,